Accelerated implicitization: Robust fixed-point iterations arising from an explicit scheme: Conclusions and Outlook

 In this work we have elaborated on the simple idea that delayed terms in an explicit time discretization can be interpreted as a fixed-point iteration to solve the implicit nonlinear problem.
 This process is methodologically flexible as it does not make a difference regarding the linearity (or lack of it), and in many scenarios can perform similarly to state-of-the-art solvers.
 We believe this idea has been used implicitly in many contexts, such as for developing Picard solvers for multiphysics problems such as Navier-Stokes, Boussinesq, and the Magneto-hydro-dynamics equations, but this work establishes this methodology as a well-defined solver which is amenable to acceleration using \ac{AA}, which greatly improves the performance of the method.

+The aforementioned statements are supported by numerical evidence in a battery of examples, where we observe how our proposed pipeline reduces the number of fixed-point iterations up to $96 \%$ in diffusion problems, and how it enables the accurate resolution of non-linear fluid mechanic problems using very large time-steps ($\Delta t \sim 0.15$ s in a fully developed thick Naca airfoil Von-Kármán street), yielding a numerical scheme whose time step size is driven by the physical resolution that the user intends to capture, instead of cost-inefficient numerical constraints.

-We believe this kind of approach to be adequate to leverage different hardware such as GPU due to its low communication requirements at scale, and envision an exploration on other classical problems together with its extension to large scale simulations.
+We believe that our approach is adequate to leverage different hardware such as GPU due to its low communication requirements at scale, and envision an exploration on other classical problems together with its extension to large scale simulations.